ua-gist-open-source/geoserver-osm-styled/README.md

 ```

 Launch your `postgis` and `geoserver` containers from the shell with `docker compose up` from the same directory as this `docker-compose.yml` file

+*Deliverable:* Add your updated `docker-compose.yml` file to your assignment branch and include it in your final Pull Request.

 ### 4. [Redundant from previous assignment] Create an `iceland` database